Gyeeta/gyeeta.github.io/docs/installation/tldr_quick_install.md

 - Madhava Server on port 10038
 - Node Webserver on port 10039

+Firewall rules must allow inbound access for these 3 ports.

+The Postgres DB will listen on port 10040.
+If this host Postgres DB will also be used by Madhava servers installed on other hosts, then external hosts inbound access to port 10040 will need to be allowed.

-These 3 ports need to be opened for external access.
-Partha Host Monitors will connect to both Shyama (port 10037) and Madhava (port 10038) and the Webserver will be connected to from Browsers to access the Web UI.
+Partha Host Monitors will connect to both Shyama (port 10037) and Madhava (port 10038) and the Webserver will be connected to from
+Browsers to access the Web UI.

 Also, the Hostname of the host on which the TLDR script is run will need to be resolved from external hosts.
 In other words, the hostname needs to be a cluster wide valid hostname.